 Rhesus macaques develop a disease that closely mimics human acquired immunodeficiency syndrome (AIDS) when infected by simian immunodeficiency virus (SIV) or chimeric simian-human immunodeficiency viruses (SHIV), and represents the best animal model for HIV infection.
 Given the remarkable similarity of the immune systems of macaques and humans, preclinical vaccine development is heavily dependent on the SIV and SHIV macaque models.

 At the ONPRC, we study the immune response to HIV infection using these valuable animal models.
 Scientists at the Center are at the forefront of those discoveries, learning how both antibodies and killer T cells contribute to control and how these immune responses might be best generated by vaccination.
 Although a fully effective vaccine is still years away, we are making great strides toward defining the kinds of vaccines that can work to help control or prevent infection.

 In addition to HIV vaccine development, a curative approach for HIV infection is now recognized as both a necessary and attainable goal.
-Indeed, the International AIDS Society Working Group on HIV Cure recently set forth seven key scientific priorities for HIV cure research, one of which was the identification of anatomical and cellular sources of viral persistence in a physiologically relevant animal model such as the SIV-infected rhesus macaque.
-At the ONPRC, we are answering this call by defining the viral reservoirs during HAART and designing novel approaches to eradicate the virus.
+Indeed, the International AIDS Society Working Group on HIV Cure recently set forth seven key scientific priorities for HIV cure research, one of which was the identification of anatomical and cellular sources of viral persistence in physiologically relevant animal models such as SIV-infected rhesus macaques.
+At the ONPRC, we are answering this call by defining viral reservoirs during HAART and designing novel approaches to eradicate the virus.